 July 26, 2018: This workshop focused on water rate structure options and how to balance the District’s policy objectives of revenue stability and affordability.
 View the presentation from the July 26 workshop.

 August 15, 2018: This workshop focused on financial planning scenarios.
 View the presentation from the August 15 workshop.

-It is tentatively anticipated the Board will adopt updated rates at its regularly scheduled February 2019 meeting.
+It is tentatively anticipated the Board will adopt updated rates February 7, 2019.
+This meeting would begin at 6pm.

 Please check back periodically for more information about the rates process and scheduling updates.

 Join ACWD to learn more about future changes to water rates and the projects and programs supported by your rate dollars.

 These meetings will be hosted in an open house forum allowing the public to visit multiple information stations and talk one-on-one with District staff.
 A formal 15-minute presentation will be given at 7:30 p.m. and 7 p.m., respectively.